 Meal Pattern Summary for Children and Adults, English (PDF) and

 Meal Pattern Summary for Children and Adults, Spanish (PDF)

 Compares the NMP for children, ages 1 through 18, and adults in adult DCHs to the current meal pattern for children and adults.
 (NMP effective October 1, 2017)

 Training Workshops, Conferences, and Webinars

-In spring 2017, the NSD offered free, in-person workshops on the CACFP NMP requirements that will go into effect October 1, 2017.
+In spring 2017, the NSD offered free, in-person workshops on the CACFP NMP requirements that became effective October 1, 2017.
 Workshops were held in ten cities statewide and included nearly a thousand attendees.
 Participants learned about the changes made to the infant, child, and adult meal patterns; the appropriate crediting of meals; and the additional resources available.
 The workshop series was a great success!

 Please routinely check the CACFP NMP Web page for information on upcoming 2017–18 CACFP NMP workshops and additional e-learning offerings.

 California Department of Education

 Provides specifics on the changes made to the CACFP NMP requirements, including information on nutrition, portion sizes, appropriate crediting, calculations for sugar content in cereal and yogurt, and much more!